Orange-OpenSource/towards5gs-helm/docs/demo/Setup-free5gc-on-multiple-clusters-and-test-with-UERANSIM.md

 We have disabled the N2 network because it was already created by the N3iwf.

 #### Test with the TUN interface
 You can use the created TUN interface for more advanced testing.
-Please refer to the UERANSIM helm chart's README and check this [link](https://github.com/aligungr/UERANSIM/wiki/) for more details.
+Please refer to the UERANSIM helm chart's README and check this [link](https://github.com/aligungr/UERANSIM/wiki/)  and the [UERANSIM chart Readme](/charts/ueransim) for more details.

 ## Reference
  - https://github.com/free5gc/free5gc